davemarong/youtube-extension/README.md

 ## Setup

 All you need is Google Chrome.
-You can download the extension here.
+You can download the extension here. <!-- > Live demo [_here_](https://www.example.com).
+If you have the project hosted somewhere, include the link here. --> https://chrome.google.com/webstore/detail/deleted-youtube-videos/nnmnfooidppdikklofabhimjllemfgje?hl=en

 ## Usage